miniboxing/miniboxing.github.io/tutorial.md

  * optimized trace inhibitors always create the generic instance of the class

-## Classes as Optimized Stack Initiators
+## Classes as Optimized Trace Initiators

 Finally, we come to the last point: the code encapsulated in classes.
 We won't go into details on how this is achieved, but calling a method on an optimized instance of a class (`z_opt` in this case) behaves like an initiator, while calling a method on a generic instance of a class (`z_gen`) behaves as an inhibitor: